GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 ## steam_appid.txt.txt

+If you aren't using the environment variables to set what game you're running, then you're probably using the older method of seatting your game's app ID in the `steam_appid.txt` file.
 For Windows users, when creating the `steam_appid.txt` file you need to watch out for the dreaded `.txt.txt` extension.
 If you have extensions hidden in the file explorer, this is more likely to happen since you can't see that extra `.txt`.
 If you do have them hidden, make sure to skip adding `.txt` to the end.

 ---